obsidian-community/obsidian-hub/04 - Guides, Workflows, & Courses/Guides/Obsidian ecosystem statistics.md

 The Python scripts to fetch, process and graph the data, alongside with all raw & processed data, can be found in this GitHub repository: [https://github.com/Fevol/obsidian-data-processing](https://github.com/Fevol/obsidian-data-processing)

 Before interpreting the data found below, be aware of the following:
+- All data was collected on 2022/09/11
 - The amount of downloads is usually much higher than the actual amount of users who've installed a plugin/Obsidian
-- Flatpak downloads are not included in the platform share, this accounts for 751k installs and updates
+- Flatpak downloads are not included in the platform share, this accounts for 751k installs and updates in total, spread across all versions of Obsidian
-- All data was collected on 2022/09/11

 ## Platform Share